HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 Hopefully some of the JSON is self-explanatory, but here's a quick summary of what is being specified there:

-appscanData: configuration required to connect to IBM Application Security on Cloud and extract issues
+__appscanData__: configuration required to connect to IBM Application Security on Cloud and extract issues
 * url, apikeyid, apikeysecret: information required to authenticate with the AppScan REST APIs
 * appid: The id of the application that will be used when querying for issues
 * issuestates: (Optional) A specific set of issue states to focus on.
 Default = "Open"